 I love it.
 And every time I sit down to watch the sport, I learn something new.
 The best part about watching the 6 Nations with Simon is that he constantly runs commentary on everything going on, explaining why certain maneuvers are the best strategy for the match at the time and what the team should do to gain meters.

 Today, I finally participated in my first real contact match.
 We’d scrimmaged each other enough and had a serious contact match a few weeks ago, but today was different.
 We took a bus three hours out to Alexandria where we played two women’s teams and won both matches.
 I can’t say that the victory was due in any part to my contributions, but I had a stellar time.
 The girls I play with are fabulous; they’re funny, they’re laid back, and they’re a blast to be around.

 We spent three hours on the bus on the way there and arrived in Alex to freezing winds and driving rain on occasion.
 The pitch was literally a quick turn off a freeway.
-It lay nestled just behind an old ramshackle building that looked like it might serve as a storage hut out in Afghanistan.
+It lay nestled just behind an old ramshackle building that looked like it might serve as a storage hut.
 We thought it was terrible until we ventured into the bathrooms, which lacked sinks – don’t worry, they did have holes in the counter – and smelled absolutely fetid.